-As all students are held to the same standards at NC State where academic integrity is concerned, it is important to understand that this concept may be a new and unfamiliar one for many of our international students as it is steeped in the Western philosophy of higher education.
-Care should be given to explicitly talk to all students about this issue.
+All students are held to the same standards at NC State where academic integrity is concerned, however, it is important to understand that the concept academic integrity may be a new and unfamiliar one for many of our international students as it is steeped in the Western philosophy of higher education.
+Time should be given to explicitly discussing expectations making sure all students understand the importance of citing sources properly.

 - English Ability and Role of the Author